Azure/iot-edge-v1/doc/getting_started.md

 ![](./media/messages_1.png)

 Today we have 2 ways of filtering the message.
-First is by passing a set of routing to the broker, so the broker knows the output and input of each module.
+First is by passing a set of links to the broker, so the broker knows the source and sink for each module.
 The Second is by the module filtering its properties.
 A module should only act upon a message if the message is intended for it.
 This message filtering is what effectively creates a message pipeline.

 This is enough background to actually start discussing the Hello World sample.

 ##Hello World sample architecture

-Before diving into the details of filtering messages based on properties or routing, first think of the Hello World sample simply in terms of modules.
+Before diving into the details of filtering messages based on properties or links, first think of the Hello World sample simply in terms of modules.
 The sample is made up of a pipeline of two modules:
 -	A "hello world" module
 -	A logger module